Afghanistan and the Region

 Phase III of LISD’s Afghanistan project work began in 2008 and focused on the key issue areas of governmental, security, and police reform; rule of law and governance; economy, infrastructure, and international assistance/donor policy; and the creation of a viable regional compact.

-Phase IV began in 2010, focusing on analysis and best practices to create stability in Afghanistan and facilitate Afghan buy-in, empowerment, and civilian capacity building together with Afghan experts, practitioners, and representatives as the country prepared for and adapted to the drawdown of US and international military forces.
+Phase IV began in 2010, focusing on analysis and best practices to create stability in Afghanistan and to facilitate Afghan buy-in, empowerment, and civilian capacity building together with Afghan experts, practitioners, and representatives as the country prepared for and adapted to the drawdown of the United States and international military forces.
 This phase of the project focused on reconciliation with insurgents and the Taliban; sustainable job and income creation, including special issues related to youth and widows; capacity building and education; Afghan security preparations for the serious reduction of U.S. and allied military presence; and ways to facilitate positive relations among countries in the region.
 It also assisted in preparation of Bonn II.

-Phase V began in 2012 and focused on analysis and policy-related research on economic development and civilian capacity building in Afghanistan, and constructive regional relationships between Afghanistan and its regional neighbors.
+Phase V began in 2012 and focused on analysis and policy-related research on economic development and civilian capacity building in Afghanistan, and on constructive regional relationships between Afghanistan and its regional neighbors.

-Phase VI began in 2014 and focused on analyzing, explaining and developing policy formulation as a response to interconnected issues concerning security dimensions, politics, socio-religious matters, trade, energy and infrastructure in the geographical area spanning from the Hindukush westwards towards the Suez Canal and from the Persian Gulf to the Caucasus Mountains—covering space as in the ancient empire of Alexander the Great.
+Phase VI began in 2014 and focused on analyzing, explaining, and developing policy formulation as a response to interconnected issues concerning security dimensions, politics, socioreligious matters, trade, energy, and infrastructure in the geographical area, spanning from the Hindukush westwards towards the Suez Canal and from the Persian Gulf to the Caucasus Mountains—covering space as in the ancient empire of Alexander the Great.